Wondering where to eat in Rome at Christmas? Worried that the city shuts down for Christmas, or at least that it will be

 Flavio Velavevodetto - They used to be open 365 days a year but in 2018 they will be closed December 24 evening and December 25 evening, but open for Christmas Day lunch.
 Open all day December 26.
 Via di Monte Testaccio, 97 (Testaccio).
 Tel: 06 5744 194.

-Two other Roman trattoria favorites, Da Cesare al Casaletto and Armando al Pantheon, are both closed all during Christmas and New Years.
+Roman trattoria favorite, Armando al Pantheon, is closed all during Christmas and New Years.

 Why am I calling this section "non-touristy" Roman trattorias?

 Well, Roman trattorias I listed above are really good, really Roman...but they are also on the guidebooks' and food-blogs' radar.
 And, they tend to be pretty central.

 So you will find excellent Roman food, but yes, you will find plenty of tourists there also.
 I personally don't mind this but I know a lot of visitors to Rome want to eat "where the Romans eat."